 Technical information can be found in the full metholodgy document.
 Click here to download.

-For questions and comments about the Shared Health Equity Dashboard, including accessing data in an alternate format, please use the Contact page available here.
+For questions and comments about the Shared Health Equity Dashboard, including accessing data in an alternate format, please use the form available at the bottom of the page.

 Other SHED Pages